hvalentina0424/python-challenge/README.md

 Average Change: $-8311.11
 Greatest Increase in Profits: Aug-16 ($1862002)
 Greatest Decrease in Profits: Feb-14 ($-1825558)
-In addition the final script prints the analysis to the terminal and exports a text file with the results.
+In addition, your final script should both print the analysis to the terminal and export a text file with the results.

 PyPoll Instructions
-In this challenge the task is helping a small, rural town modernize its vote counting process.
+In this Challenge, you are tasked with helping a small, rural town modernize its vote-counting process.

-Using a set of poll data called election_data.csv.
+You will be given a set of poll data called election_data.csv.
 The dataset is composed of three columns: "Voter ID", "County", and "Candidate".
-The task is to create a Python script that analyzes the votes and calculates each of the following:
+Your task is to create a Python script that analyzes the votes and calculates each of the following values:

 The total number of votes cast